ZrrSkywalker/MathVerse/README.md

 ## 💥 News
+- **[2025.04.28]** 🔥 [VL-Rethinker](https://arxiv.org/pdf/2504.08837) achieves SOTA performance of 61.7!
+The latest result has been updated on the leaderboard.
+If you want your model shown on the leaderboard, please contact `jdzcarr7@gmail.com` for leaderboard contribution.
 - **[2024.09.23]** 🎉 MathVerse is officially supported by [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) for very fast evalution 🚀
 - **[2024.08.05]** The new official LLaVA model, [LLaVA-OneVision](https://llava-vl.github.io/blog/2024-08-05-llava-onevision/), adopt [MAVIS-Insruct](https://github.com/ZrrSkywalker/MAVIS) as training data 🔥, achieving new SoTA on MathVerse.
 - **[2024.07.31]** 🎉 MathVerse is officially supported by [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval) for very fast evalution 🚀